Ramon I. Garcia, Ph.D.

 Recent publications by this scientist

-Landmark and longitudinal exposure-response analyses for multiple efficacy and safety endpoints to justify the clinical dose of valemetostat for adult T-cell leukemia/lymphoma
+Bayesian sparse regression for exposure–response analyses of efficacy and safety endpoints to justify the clinical dose of valemetostat for adult T-cell leukemia/lymphoma